citrix-openstack/blogentries/devstack_xva.md

 The easiest way to get started with OpenStack development is to use DevStack.
 DevStack is a collection of shell scripts that help to set up an OpenStack installation.
-This installation should not be used in production, it serves as an environment to hack OpenStack - as hackability is important in OpenStack - and DevStack could even be useful, if you want to experiment with OpenStack.
+This installation is not typically used in production, but it serves as an environment to hack OpenStack - as hackability is important in OpenStack.
+DevStack can also be useful if you want to experiment with OpenStack.

-If your choice of hypervisor is XenServer, it is now easier to get started with DevStack, as a tested XVA Virtual Appliance is built on a daily basis.
+If your choice of hypervisor is XenServer, it is now even easier to get started with DevStack, as a tested XVA Virtual Appliance is built on a daily basis.

 In this blog, I will guide you through the steps on how to get the mentioned